johanglarsson/code-examples/java/spring-jpa-service/README.md

 The master script is db.changelog-master.xml which is the one executing the migrations.

+The only thing needed to make this work is the liquibase dependency and the configuration located at RecipeConfig.java.

 ## JPA entities

 Well, since I like to cook I chose a recipe database.
 I chose to not use lombok on the equals and hashcode due to it is not optimal for entities where I would like to have more control.